-In the last tutorial, we learnt about the Git push.
+In the last tutorial, we learned about the Git push.
 Git push command pushes the changes made by the user on the local repository to the remote repository.
 Pushing the changes to the remote repository enables the whole team or the organization associated with the project to see those changes and work accordingly.
 But, this was a story from the end of the user making the changes.
-Let’s switch to another side and see the story of the user who sees the changes.
+Let's switch to another side and see the story of the user who sees the changes.
 When a user makes some changes on the project (push), the process of incorporating those changes into their local systems to be in parallel with the stable code is called pulling.
 This is on what this tutorial is based:

 - The Importance of Git Fetch Command.

 - Git Pull and How to use it in Git.